 Apprenticeships are presented as an alternative to university so are traditionally for school leavers or career changers, but almost anyone can apply as long as they meet the required entry criteria.

-Intermediate and advanced (level 2 and 3) apprenticeships are aimed at school leavers.
-For a level 2 apprenticeship you need to be 16 or over, eligible to work in England and not in full time education to apply.
-At level 3 some employers may ask for at least three GCSE passes, while others don't specify any formal qualifications for entry.
+Intermediate and advanced (Level 2 and 3) apprenticeships are aimed at school leavers.
+For a Level 2 apprenticeship you need to be 16 or over, eligible to work in England and not in full time education to apply.
+At Level 3 some employers may ask for prior work experience and at least three A*to C or 9 to 4 grade GCSEs or equivalent - such as an intermediate apprenticeship qualification.

-Higher and degree apprenticeships (levels 4,5,6 and 7) are targeted towards those with A-levels or those who have already completed an intermediate or advanced apprenticeship.
+Higher and degree apprenticeships (Levels 4,5,6 and 7) are targeted towards those with A-levels or those who have already completed an intermediate or advanced apprenticeship.
+If you already have a degree you won’t be able to apply for a degree apprenticeship.

 How much will I be paid?